Fanny Basch-Mahler: Friendship with Johannes Brahms and Karl Goldmark

 Fanny was said to be a close friend of both Johannes Brahms and Karl Goldmark.

 On 4 December 1883 she gave the first ever public performance of Brahm's Five Piano Studies no.2 as an interlude between choral numbers during a concert by the Vienna Male Choir.

 Richard Heuberger, Brahms's close friend and biographer, wrote that Brahms once commented that the many pianists in Ischl "were all like dogs and cats to one another.
 Nobody wants to know anything about the other...
 Everyone only socialises with Frau Basch-Mahler because then her husband writes notes for the Extrablatt!"In 1889 she performed a piece by Carl Maria von Weber called "Perpetuum mobile" in Gmunden that had been newly arranged by Brahms.
 Brahms and Fanny were both staying in nearby Ischl that summer and may well have spent time together.
 She performed the piece a second time in Vienna at a benefit concert that Brahms had organised for the actor Johann Jungwirth.

 In the summer of 1891 Fanny and her children stayed at Salzburgerstrasse 41, a few houses away from Brahms's house in Ischl.
 At the end of the summer she performed two concerts for holiday makers.
 The concerts consisted mostly of Brahms's compositions.
 Brahms, who was rarely seen out, attended the concert himself.

 In 1915 Fanny and her husband Ludwig attended the funeral of Karl Goldmark.

 Rosé Quartet

 In 1890 Fanny was invited to accompany the Rosé Quartet for three nights, performing at the Bosendorfersaal.
 The program included music by Schumann, Beethoven and Schubert.
 Fanny played "with a confident, brilliant technique and a warm, lively performance.
 The excellent pianist, who is always welcome, received enthusiastic applause".
 She would perform many more times with them during the 1890s.

 Volksconcerts

 Despite her busy schedule Fanny was still able to find time to organise the first of several Volksconcerts she would put on.
 The opportunity to listen to music was still very limited and there was a growing movement to democratise concerts.
 Concerts were mostly subscription events and therefore tickets were always in short supply.
-Volksconcerts were intended to combat the high cost of tickets and enable ordinarly citizens the opportunity to attend.
+Volksconcerts were intended to combat the high cost of tickets and enable ordinary citizens the opportunity to attend.